-The Riverfront Jacksonville project is a mixed-use, multi-phased scheme proposed to be delivered in Jacksonville, Florida, US under public-private partnership.
+The Riverfront Jacksonville project is a mixed-use, multi-phased scheme, proposed to be delivered in Jacksonville, Florida, USA, under a public-private partnership.
 The development was revealed by American real estate company SouthEast Development Group in June 2021.

 The master plan for the proposed scheme envisions over 15 acres of public green spaces and 2.3 million square feet of structures on St Johns River banks.

-The Riverfront Jacksonville project will include over 755 residential units, , 330,000ft² of commercial space, a 208-room hotel and 200,000ft² of modern retail, dining and entertainment area.
-Around 3,000 parking lot will be availed across the Riverfront Jacksonville.
+The Riverfront Jacksonville project will include over 755 residential units, 330,000ft² of commercial space, a 208-room hotel and 200,000ft² of modern retail, dining and entertainment area.
+Around 3,000 parking lots will be availed across the Riverfront Jacksonville.

-Public Green Space (A): 15 acres of expansive riverfront parks and public areas set to incorporate programmed experiences and activity nodes, like public art, flexible amphitheater, retail, event plazas and branded golf greens.
+Public Green Space (A): 15 acres of expansive riverfront parks and public areas set to incorporate programmed experiences and activity nodes, like public art, flexible amphitheatre, retail, event plazas and branded golf greens.

 Building Three (D): A destination hotel with 208-room and two-level interactive retail food hall named “30 North” (The Jacksonville’s coordinates) linking with a dynamic outdoor area modelled to support year-round community and music events.

-Building Seven (G): A modern, forward-thinking Exhibition, Entertainment & Technology Center will revived the convention-oriented Hyatt Regency Hotel.
+Building Seven (G): A modern, forward-thinking Exhibition, Entertainment & Technology Center will revive the convention-oriented Hyatt Regency Hotel.